The Church of Jesus Christ of Latter-day Saints and politics in the United States: 20th century

 In 1903, the Utah State Legislature elected Reed Smoot to the U.S. Senate.
 Smoot was an apostle in the LDS Church.
 His election was controversial due to fears over his allegiance to the church.
 A hearing was held to determine if Smoot should be allowed a seat in the Senate; the hearing lasted four years, called 100 witnesses and generated 3,500 pages of testimony.
 Ultimately, Smoot was permitted to take his seat in the Senate.

 Church president Joseph F. Smith was one of the people subpoenaed to testify in the Smoot hearings.
 In 1906, Smith was brought to trial on a charge of unlawful cohabitation with four women in addition to his lawful wife; he pleaded guilty and was fined $300, the maximum penalty then permitted under the law.
 Smith was a supporter of the Republican party.

 In 1904, the American Party was formed in Utah in an attempt to revive the anti-Mormon Liberal Party.
 The party lasted until 1911.

-During the administration of Heber J. Grant, an effort was made to remove from church literature, sermons, and ceremonies any suggestion that Latter-day Saints should seek vengeance on the citizens or government of the United States for past persecutions of the church and its members, and in particular for the assassinations of church founder Joseph Smith and his brother Hyrum.
+During the administration of Heber J. Grant, an effort was made to remove from church literature, sermons, and ceremonies any suggestion that adherents should seek vengeance on the citizens or government of the United States for past persecutions of the church and its members, and in particular for the assassinations of church founder Joseph Smith and his brother Hyrum.
 This policy became known as the Good Neighbor policy.

 Grant, a Democrat, was opposed to the election of Franklin D. Roosevelt (FDR) and caused a front-page editorial to be written to that effect in the church-owned Deseret News.
 Grant shared the view of J. Reuben Clark and David O. McKay that the New Deal was socialism, something they all despised.
 FDR had campaigned on a platform that included the repeal of alcohol prohibition; meanwhile, Grant was a leader in the Utah state Prohibition movement.
 Despite this, FDR won Utah in each of his four elections.
 Grant, seeing the majority of the church members supporting FDR, regarded this as "one of the most serious conditions that has confronted me since I became President of the Church."
-Later, when Utah voters agreed by plebiscite to become the 36th state to ratify the Twenty-first Amendment to the United States Constitution, thus completing the process of ratification and repealing Prohibition, Grant was devastated; in a general conference, he told the Latter-day Saints, "I have never felt so humiliated in my life over anything as that the State of Utah voted for the repeal of Prohibition."
+Later, when Utah voters agreed by plebiscite to become the 36th state to ratify the Twenty-first Amendment to the United States Constitution, thus completing the process of ratification and repealing Prohibition, Grant was devastated; in a general conference, he told the audience, "I have never felt so humiliated in my life over anything as that the State of Utah voted for the repeal of Prohibition."
 (Not unrelated to the passage of prohibition in Utah was Grant's strengthening of the Church's own requirements that its members abstain from alcohol.)